The Jennie Project: Production

 The movie was filmed in San Diego's Balboa Park in areas resembling jungle.
 Other locations included the Museum of Man (where Hugo Archibald works) and the San Diego Zoo.
 American Humane claims that the chimpanzees in the film were rescued and owned by their trainers, and that they were used responsibly and safely in the film.
+Two chimpanzees Bella and Ellie were used in filming the movie.
+The Hollywood training company remains unlisted but animal trainers Chad Dunn and Denise Sanders are credited as working on the film.
+Both chimpanzees are now retired from the entertainment industry and living at the Center for Great Apes.